moov-io/customers/client/docs/CustomersApi.md

 > Ping(ctx, )

+Ping Customers

-Ping the Customers service to check if running
+Check the Customers service to check if running

 ### Required Parameters